Eurasian magpie: Breeding

 Some magpies breed after their first year, while others remain in the non-breeding flocks and first breed in their second year.
 They are monogamous, and the pairs often remain together from one breeding season to the next.
 They generally occupy the same territory on successive years.

 Mating takes place in spring.
-In the courtship display, males rapidly raise and depress their head feathers, uplift, open and close their tails like fans, and call in soft tones quite distinct from their usual chatter.
-The loose feathers of the flanks are brought over the primaries, and the shoulder patch is spread so the white is conspicuous, presumably to attract females.
-Short buoyant flights and chases follow.
+During the courtship display, the males rapidly raise and lower their head feathers, lift and open their tails like fans, and call in soft tones that are quite distinct from their usual chatter.
+They bring the loose feathers of their flanks over their primaries and spread their shoulder patch so that the white is conspicuous, presumably to attract females.
+Short, buoyant flights and chases then follow.

-Magpies prefer tall trees for their bulky nest, firmly attaching them to a central fork in the upper branches.
-A framework of the sticks is cemented with earth and clay, and a lining of the same is covered with fine roots.
-Above is a stout though loosely built dome of prickly branches with a single well-concealed entrance.
+Magpies prefer tall trees in which to build their bulky nests, firmly attaching them to a central fork in the upper branches.
+The framework of sticks is cemented with earth and clay, and the same material is used for the lining, which is covered with fine roots.
+Above this is a stout, though loosely built, dome of prickly branches with a single, well-concealed entrance.
 These huge nests are conspicuous when the leaves fall.
-Where trees are scarce, though even in well-wooded country, nests are at times built in bushes and hedgerows.
+Where trees are scarce, however, even in well-wooded areas, nests are sometimes built in bushes and hedgerows.

 In 2023, biologists discovered magpie nests made from anti-bird spikes.
-A nest found in Antwerp (Belgium) now the collection of Naturalis Biodiversity Center contains 1500 of these sharp metal spikes, made to deter birds.
+A nest found in Antwerp, Belgium, now in the collection of Naturalis Biodiversity Center, contains 1500 of these sharp metal spikes, made to deter birds.
 As they are placed in the dome of the nest to prevent predation of their chicks, they seem to be used in the same way they were intended to be used, to deter other birds.

-In Europe, clutches are typically laid in April, and usually contain five or six eggs, but clutches with as few as three and as many as ten have been recorded.
-The eggs are laid in early morning, usually at daily intervals.
+In Europe, clutches are typically laid in April, and usually contain five or six eggs, though clutches with as few as three or as many as ten have been recorded.
+The eggs are usually laid at daily intervals in the early morning.
 On average, the eggs of the nominate species measure 32.9 × 23 mm and weigh 9.9 g.
-Small for the size of the bird, they are typically pale blue-green, with close specks and spots of olive brown, but show much variation in ground and marking.
+Small for the size of the bird, they are typically pale blue-green, with close specks and spots of olive brown, but show much variation in ground colour and markings.